TrellixVulnTeam/swahilipython_SCMU/Doc/using/windows.rst

   :c:func:`Py_SetProgramName` before :c:func:`Py_Initialize`.

 * Clear and/or overwrite :envvar:`PYTHONPATH` and set :envvar:`PYTHONHOME`
-  before launching :file:`python.exe` from your application.
+  before launching :file:`python.exe` kutoka your application.

 * If you cannot use the previous suggestions (for example, you are a distribution that allows people to run :file:`python.exe` directly), ensure